 How to Register a Limited Partnership in Ontario

 But if you are registering a limited partnership in Ontario, then the process isn’t as complex because not only are there no such stipulations, but there are no residency requirements.

-The lack of residency requirements make registering for a limited partnership in Ontario particularly appealing to foreign investors looking to invest capital into a business.
+The lack of residency requirements make registering for a limited partnership in Ontario particularly appealing to foreign investors looking at investing in the business.

+How to Register a Limited Partnership in Ontario